Search This Blog

 Instructions:

 Put all the juices in the crockpot and turn it on high.
 Don't overfill it - you need room for mixing.
+I always put too much cider in, instead of leaving room for the rest.
+Then turn the crockpot on high and leave it alone for like half an hour so it can get warm.

 Add other floating pieces - the cinnamon sticks, star anise, and/or cranberries.